 "Following the overwhelming success of the short documentary and as a result of the new fascinating findings and evidence that surfaced, we are proud to announce the launching of the feature-length documentary production of this extraordinay tale."
 THAT - was in 2012.

 Since the 30 minute documentary premiered on January 20th, 2012, thousands of people throughout Israel and capital cities in Europe, including Berlin, Vienna and London have viewed this film, asking for more.
 Based on the extraordinary feedbacks with an outpour of new material arriving daily and the financial commitment of new sponsors, our team launched into the more ambitious project of a feature-length film, working intensely and relentlessly on taking this work to a higher level of completion.
 During the last few months alone, the production team has flown to London to interview numerous personalities, including world-reknown historian and biographer Naomi Shepherd.
 We would like to thank all of those who have helped us produce the first film and all of those who have already contributed to this new project.
 Without your generous support this work would not have been possible.
 However, at this time we call upon everyone who can, to help us achieve our budget's goals, so we can complete this important task.
-Today, in 2015 we already have almost everything we need in terms of material and story.
-New surprises keep poping-up and cause us to add some interesting interviews, but overall, we're ready for the final phase of the editing sessions.
+Today, in 2015 new surprises keep popping-up.
+These days we film several interesting interviews, and continue to look for additional sources and information.
+If you have any unpublished information about Wilfrid Israel and his life, or photographs / footage from Berlin 1936-1939, please contact us.

 On: Friday, January 20th, 2012 The premier screening of the Wilfrid Israel film took place at the auditorium of Kibbutz Hazorea, Israel with an unexpected and overwhelming response.